RohanKhandagale/Grocery_store/README.md

 Missing or invalid quantity

-This is frontend-only work.
+🔹 This is frontend-only work.

-Fix total price not updating grand total
+🐞 4.
+Fix Total Price – Grand Total Bug

-When users manually change the total price of an item, the grand total should update accordingly.
+On the new order page, changing the total price of an item manually does not update the grand total.

-Fix this bug on the order creation page.

-Add View button in orders list
+You need to fix this issue.

+👁 5.
+Add “View” Button in Orders Grid

-In the orders grid, add a View button in the last column.
+In the orders listing page, add a View button in the last column.

-On click, it should display full order details including:
+When clicked, it should show the order details including:

-Items
+Items in the order

+Item price

 Quantity

-Price

-Total
+Total price